AuStien/database-provisioning-controller-poc/README.md

 A controller built on [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) automatically creating a user and database on a database server.

 # About
+Creates a new user and database on a database server.
+Generates a secret containing the username and password used to connect to the database created for that spesific user.

 Currently supports Postgresql, Mysql and Mongodb.
 ## Custom Resources
 ### DatabaseServer